MicrosoftDocs/fabric-docs/docs/data-engineering/create-custom-spark-pools.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-In this document, we will provide a comprehensive guide on leveraging Apache Spark pools in [!INCLUDE [product-name](../includes/product-name.md)] Spark for customizing your data engineering and data science workloads.
+In this document, we'll provide a comprehensive guide on applying Apache Spark pools in [!INCLUDE [product-name](../includes/product-name.md)] for customizing your analytics workloads.
 Apache Spark pools enable users to create tailored compute environments based on their specific requirements, ensuring optimal performance and resource utilization.

-By specifying minimum and maximum nodes for autoscaling, users can dynamically acquire and retire nodes as the job's compute needs change, resulting in efficient scaling and improved performance.
+Users specify the minimum and maximum nodes for autoscaling, based on which the system dynamically acquires and retire nodes as the job's compute needs change, resulting in efficient scaling and improved performance.
 Furthermore, the dynamic allocation of executors in Spark pools alleviates the need for manual executor configuration.
-Instead, the system automatically adjusts the number of executors depending on the data volume and job-level compute requirement thereby enabling you to focus on your workloads while the system takes care of performance optimization and resource management.
+Instead, the system adjusts the number of executors depending on the data volume and job-level compute needs thereby enabling you to focus on your workloads without worrying about performance optimization and resource management.

 > [!NOTE]
 > For creating a custom spark pool the user must have the admin access for the workspace,  the capacity admin should have enabled the **Customized workspace pools** option in the Spark Compute section of Capacity Admin settings.